 HELP SAVE KUALA LANGAT NORTH FOREST RESERVE

-The Selangor State Government is now proposing to degazette 930.93 ha of the forest reserve for a mixed development project.
-The Selangor State Forestry Department has, by way of a notice in the media on the Feb 5, 2020, invited stakeholders in the Kuala Langat district to voice their objections to the proposal within 30 days.
+The Selangor State Government has proposed to degazette 930.93ha of the forest reserve for a mix development project.
+The Selangor State Forestry Department has, by way of a notice in the media on Feb 5, 2020, invited stakeholders in the Kuala Langat District to voice their objections to the proposal within 30 days.
+It has been stated that a major reason is that the forest reserve is continually burning to destroy 40% of the forest with smoke affecting the adjacent highway.
+Developing houses in the area has been proposed as a strategy to reduce fires.

 WHY DO WE NEED TO OBJECT TO THE PROPOSAL